whiplashomega/elthelas2/dev/html/content/campaigns/book4/chapter2.md

     <p>
       <strong>International Grangemaster's Alliance Orders: </strong> There is a lot of unworked land around Cur'Estan, and we will need experienced farmers to work it and feed all those refugees.
 Don't forget the people living out in the country when you are handling the evacuation. -Winslow Fredericks
     </p>-->
+    <h4>Illustrious Guild of Merchants and Fine Artisans Orders</h4>
     <p>
-      <strong>Illustrious Guild of Merchants and Fine Artisans Orders: </strong> Northport is a major center of trade and has vast storehouses full of all kinds of goods and supplies owned by guild members.
+      Northport is a major center of trade and has vast storehouses full of all kinds of goods and supplies owned by guild members.
 You need to find a way to get those goods transported north as well as the people. -Kendrick O'mally
     </p>
     <!--<p>
       <strong>Keepers of the Grove Orders: </strong> That orc army has been ripping through the countryside with no regard for life.
 You must raise the alarm among the local druids that those orcs are coming.
 Additionally, there is an ex-druid there who betrayed the secrets of druidic.
 Elhavir Soras must be brought before the local Druids council to answer for his crime. -via sending
     </p>-->
+    <h4>Lords of the Rising Dawn Orders</h4>
     <p>
-      <strong>Lords of the Rising Dawn Orders: </strong> Tacticly, I think it would be smarter to focus on delaying the orcs rather than on hurrying the evacuation.
+      Tacticly, I think it would be smarter to focus on delaying the orcs rather than on hurrying the evacuation.
 Destroying bridges, illusory foes, and so on should slow the orcs down enough that the bulk of the people in Northport could escape, and kill a few orcs at the same time. -Duke James Lightbringer
     </p>
     <!--<p>
       <strong>Maker's of Legend Orders: </strong> There is nothing heroic about soldiers fleeing before the enemy.
 You need to make sure there is some kind of heroic last stand to delay the oncoming attackers or we won't have good story material. -Haera Oelefros
     </p>-->
+    <h4>Masters of the Deep Song Orders</h4>
     <p>
-      <strong>Masters of the Deep Song Orders: </strong> The dwarven emissary to Gerasalim had fled to Northport shortly before Strovenguard fell, expecting the queen to flee there as well.
+      The dwarven emissary to Gerasalim had fled to Northport shortly before Strovenguard fell, expecting the queen to flee there as well.
 Instead she took control of the armies in the east and left the emissary in the lurch.
 Get him this stone, it's a one use teleport that he can use to escape back to Curinor. -Ogrun Firebreath
     </p>
+    <h4>Shepherds of the All-Mother Orders</h4>
     <p>
-      <strong>Shepherds of the All-Mother Orders: </strong> The Orcs have employed necromancers to scare the people into staying in Northport.
+      The Orcs have employed necromancers to scare the people into staying in Northport.
 How dare they give necromancy a bad name by using the undead for simple scare tactics.
 Kill these necromancers, then prove to the people of Northport that they have nothing to fear from the dead. -Gimble Beren
     </p>
+    <h4>Silver Dragon Knights Orders</h4>
     <p>
-      <strong>Silver Dragon Knights Orders: </strong> There is an old copper dragon named Sulac who lives in a cave near Northport.
+      There is an old copper dragon named Sulac who lives in a cave near Northport.
 While I doubt he would help you directly, he is an old friend of the Emperor, and we would hate to see him threatened by these orcish invaders. -Farnor Spiketooth
     </p>
     <!--<p>
       <strong>Sylvan's Rangers Orders: </strong> Vanriel Glamfara is a skilled member of our order who recently took control of the garrison there in Northport.
 We could use someone of her experience here in Cur'Estan, and she can surely help you in your evacuation efforts.
 Talk to her, and make sure she makes it out of there alive. -Sondel Fistin